How Communication Is Likely To Be Interpreted If Visual, Vocal, And Verbal Cues Don’t Match

 Source: How to Practice Active Listening, Duke Today, 6/18/19

-In times of crisis, successful advisors speak to their clients more frequently—to reassure them, to help them keep a long-term perspective, and to help dissuade them from making any regrettable investment decisions.
+At times like this, successful financial professionals speak to their clients more frequently—to reassure them, to help them keep a long-term perspective, and to help dissuade them from making any regrettable investment decisions.
 But as the adage goes, “It’s not just what you say—it’s how you say it.”
 You may have truly great insights that provide clients perspective and encourage patience, but here’s the challenge: If you aren’t able to deliver that information with confidence, clients might not be convinced enough to heed your recommendations.

 Perhaps you’ve heard the rule of thumb that “93% of all communication is nonverbal.”
-While that’s an oversimplification of the research from which the statistic’s derived, it’s still useful to understand the basic premise in a crisis situation.1 Here’s the gist: Sometimes when we communicate with another person, we send mixed messages.
+While that’s an oversimplification of the research from which the statistic’s derived, it’s still useful to understand the basic premise.1 Here’s the gist: Sometimes when we communicate with another person, we send mixed messages.
 For example, imagine that you’re mad about something.
-If someone were to ask what’s wrong and you said, “nothing,” but you did so with an angry tone, crossed arms, and clenched teeth, you’d be sending a mixed message.
+If someone were to ask what’s wrong and you said, “Nothing,” but you did so with an angry tone, crossed arms, and clenched teeth, you’d be sending a mixed message.

 So how can someone tell which part of a mixed message is accurate?
 When it seems the messages we send through our body language, tone of voice, and word selection don’t match, one type is perceived as being most accurate.1

 As the chart on the page shows, it’s our body language.
 That’s followed by our tone of voice; then, the actual words we use.